 The English Bulldog – This small to medium-sized dog with a sweet disposition is more than happy to spend most of its time sleeping.
 This lack of interest in moving around much plays in favor of small apartment owners.
 They will barely bark, have a short coat that requires little maintenance, and are great with kids.

-Cavalier King Charles Spaniel – This one is petite, highly spirited, smart, graceful, playful, and have a gentle temperament.
+Cavalier King Charles Spaniel – This one is petite, highly spirited, smart, graceful, playful, and has a gentle temperament.
 They are also good with kids and make excellent playmates.
 They do have long, furry coats that will require regular grooming to prevent excessive shedding.

 Cocker Spaniels – They make good apartment dogs as they are petite, sociable, easily adaptable, and enjoy being part of the human family.
 Like their cousins Cavalier King Charles, they need regular grooming to keep their soft and lustrous coats in prime condition.